-Chairs' Panel: The Chairs' Panel is tasked with assessing bids for new projects.
+Assessment Panel: The Assessment Panel is tasked with assessing bids for new projects.
 It was established following a Government review into the governance and transparency of LEPs, led by Mary Ney.
-The Chairs’ Panel comprises the LEP Deputy Chair, Chairs of LEP sub-Boards, the LEP Executive Director and S151 Officer, who is responsible for assuring that we strictly adhere to the guidance for LEPs set out in the National Assurance Framework.
+The Assessment Panel comprises the LEP Deputy Chair, other approved members of the Board and Chairs of LEP sub-Boards, the LEP Executive Director and S151 Officer, who is responsible for assuring that we strictly adhere to the guidance for LEPs set out in the National Assurance Framework.
+Explore our projects.

 Programme Boards: The Programme Boards support our priority areas.
-They comprise of the Enterprise and Innovation Board; Skills Advisory Panel (formerly the Skills and Employment Board); Strategic Infrastructure Board, and Enterprise Zone Partnership Board.
+They comprise of the Enterprise and Innovation Board; Skills and Employment Board and Enterprise Zone Partnership Board.
+View our Programme Boards.

 Register of Interests